radicle-dev/radicle-upstream/FUNDING.md

 - A local ganache instance

   Ganache provides a local Ethereum RPC client for testing and development.
-The Radicle Contracts are deployed to this instance.
+We deploy the Radicle Contracts to this instance.
 Here, we also set an initial balance of the account we choose for development purposes.

   For peace of mind, note that this instance has no connection to other networks such as mainnet or testnet.
-Therefore, no real assets are ever used.
+Therefore, no real assets used ever.
 Feel free to play around!

 ![Radicle Funding Development Set up][dev-setup]